 Steven has been recognized nationally for his M&A and corporate governance practices.
+He is a fellow in the American College of Governance Counsel.
 In 2015, Law360 named him an M&A “Rising Star.”
 In 2013, he was named to the “40 under 40” list of legal counsel by The M&A Advisor.
 He was also named a “Rising Star of Corporate Governance” by the Millstein Center for Global Markets and Corporate Ownership at Columbia Law School.

 Steven is the co-editor and contributing author of Corporate Governance: Law and Practice (LexisNexis), which is a two-volume/16-chapter treatise.
 He is also the co-author of Goolsby & Haas on Virginia Corporations (5th edition 2014, LexisNexis), which is the definitive guide to Virginia corporation law.

 In addition, Steven has authored more than 35 articles that have appeared in legal and business publications such as The M&A Lawyer, Deal Lawyers, Corporate Governance Advisor, The Business Lawyer, and Delaware Law Review, among others.
 Several of his articles have been cited by the Delaware Court of Chancery and the Delaware Supreme Court.
 Steven contributes to the blogs Harvard Law School Forum on Corporate Governance and Financial Regulation and Deal Lawyers.com.